devisitem/legacy-blog/tags/jpa.md

 ---
 layout: tag
-title: JPQL    # TAG names should always be lowercase
+title: JPA    # TAG names should always be lowercase
-tag: JPQL     # TAG names should always be lowercase
+tag: JPA     # TAG names should always be lowercase
 ---